-A brief guide to hunting valley quail this bird season.
+A brief guide to hunting valley quail that cover habitat and behavior for this quail season.

 On my public hunting grounds in central Washington, chasing valley quail (California quail) can be deeply satisfying and yet incredibly maddening.
 I can hike all day through endless sagebrush in search of the little beasts, only to see huge coveys milling about in every other farmer’s driveway.
 I swear they smirk as I drive past.
 On a recent trip, we put in over 10 miles exploring a new spot and scouting for likely coverts – finding just two small coveys of skittish birds.
 On the drive home, a stop in a local shop turned into a chat about California quail hunting.
 “When does the season open?” the merchant asked.
 “I’ve always got about 50 in the yard and would love to try cooking one of them.”
 Bah humbug.